stevewedig/blog/README.md

 (GitHub has a rendered version of this readme: https://github.com/stevewedig/blog/)

 We all build up util code over time.
 In this project I'm sharing the most reusable parts of my codebase.
 As I publish features I'll be describing them on my [blog](http://stevewedig.com) and sharing the code via GitHub & Maven.
-The code is well tested and used in production.
 I build on [Google Guava](https://code.google.com/p/guava-libraries/), so you can think of these libraries as an extension of Guava, which itself is an extension of Java's standard library.

 This project is compatable with Java 7+ and all code can be compiled to JavaScript by [Google Web Toolkit](http://en.wikipedia.org/wiki/Google_Web_Toolkit) 2.6+.
 The only runtime dependency is Guava.